Thursday, January 27, 2011

 It was off to Mr T's Bowl to catch some bands Carnage Asada, Million Kids and Hidden.

 The night focused in on Hidden.
 I've never seen them before, but I was informed that this was a re-union show and that this band played the scene in the early 2000s.
-The gave close to a 1 hr set.
+They gave close to a 1 hr set.
 Carnage Asada was the first band up.
 You've got to love a punk band with a cello.
 Million Kids gave an enthusiastic performance.

 Carnage Asada